UK Warns EU Vaccine Export Ban Would Be counter-productive - UrduPoint

 UK Warns EU Vaccine Export Ban Would Be 'counter-productive'

-London, (UrduPoint / Pakistan Point News - 21st Mar, 2021 ) :Britain on Sunday warned the European Union against halting exports of AstraZeneca's Covid-19 vaccines if the bloc did not receive promised deliveries first, saying the move would be "counter-productive".
+London, (UrduPoint / Pakistan Point News - 22nd Mar, 2021 ) :Britain on Sunday warned the European Union against halting exports of AstraZeneca's Covid-19 vaccines if the bloc oes not receive promised deliveries, saying such a move would be "counter-productive".

-Defence Secretary Ben Wallace said "the world is watching" how the EU responds to a shortfall in deliveries of the inoculation from the Anglo-Swedish pharma giant, and that Brussels' reputation was at stake.
+Defence Secretary Ben Wallace said "the world is watching" how the EU responds to a shortfall in deliveries of the vaccine from the Anglo-Swedish pharma giant, and that Brussels' reputation was at stake.

 His comments follow EU chief Ursula von der Leyen again threatening Saturday to impose an export ban on the AstraZeneca vaccine unless the company delivers more of the 90 million doses it agreed to supply in the first quarter of 2021.